Read-The-Question/rtq-review/src/pages/md/papers/st-albans-school--11-plus--maths--9999--sample-paper-2.md

 </div>
 <div class='question question'>

-Write in figures  the   number   “two  hundred  and   three thousand,   one   hundred  and   seventy”
+Write in figures  the   number   “two  hundred  and   three thousand,   one   hundred  and   seventy”.

 </div>
 <div class='workings'>